evelynnenguyen/LocalizationServer/README.md

 # LocalizationServer

 ## Current Database
+The database is hosted on Azure using its SQL Database services.
+This is a code-first database, therefore you can see the `Migration` folder with the history of changing occurred.

+Currently there is a table `Student` which records students' details, some mock data has been added.
+To see the current data, simply use the `GET` request, which is described in the next part.

 ## Current existing API
 In order to test the API, please clone and run the App locally and test the following APIs with Postman